BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/IOFilters/INLWriter.md

 - Symmetry

-Some information about the phase is included in the header section of the file in addtion to values for the Origin, Step Size, Dimensions and number of grains in the file.
+Some information about the phase is included in the header section of the file in addtion to values for the Origin, Step Size, Dimensions and number of **Fields** in the file.

 ## Parameters ##